FERPA and the Solomon Amendment

 The Solomon Amendment (10 U.S.C. § 983) is a federal law that allows military recruiters to access some address, biographical and academic program information on students age 17 and older.

 The Department of Education has determined the Solomon Amendment supersedes most elements of FERPA.
 The District is therefore obligated to release data included in the list of “student recruiting information,” which may or may not match the Districts FERPA directory definition list.
-However, if the student has submitted a Request to Prevent or Allow Disclosure of Directory Information form through the Admissions, Records and Enrollment Development Office to restrict the release of his/her Directory Information, then no information from the student’s education record will be released as specified in the Solomon Amendment.
+However, if the student has submitted a Request to Withhold Directory Information (accessible through the MyMassasoit student portal) to restrict the release of his/her Directory Information, then no information from the student’s education record will be released as specified in the Solomon Amendment.

 The following is a list of information that may be released to military recruiters pursuant to the Solomon Amendment: